Last modified: Nov. 25, 2024, 12:32 p.m.

 See also gracillariidae.net and bladmineerders.be.

-Pupation mostly in the last mine, but sometimes the caterpillar spins some leaves together.
+Pupation is mostly in the last mine, but sometimes the caterpillar spins some leaves together.
 The pupa hibernates.

 In Belgium the species has thus far only been found on Teucrium chamaedrys but it can also live on other Teucrium species.